Types of e-learning storyboards: Word and PowerPoint

-You can create a storyboard in different types of documents, depending on your goals:
+You can create an e-learning storyboard in different types of documents, depending on your goals:

-Microsoft Word is a common medium for designing e-learning storyboards that are largely text-based.
+Microsoft Word is a common app for designing e-learning storyboards that are largely text-based.
 This is usually the case if you have lots of information to convey in your storyboard beyond visuals.
-To help you get started, we’ve put together a free template to create your e-learning storyboard in Word.

 Regardless of the type of document you create, here are some tips for writing your e-learning storyboard:

 Like with any plan to create e-learning, define your learning objectives ahead of the creation process.
 Setting clear goals for what new knowledge or skills you want your learners to walk away with from each section of your course will help ensure you don’t include any irrelevant content.

 With clear learning objectives in mind, consider your learners’ backgrounds and learning needs to identify the best way to share knowledge with them.
 For example, if you’re designing a skills training program for sales professionals, consider how experienced your learners already are in sales.
 Taking their existing knowledge and skills into consideration allows you to design a more personalized experience that accounts for what information they do (and don’t) need.

 3. Decide on learner assessments

 Identifying how you will evaluate your learners’ progress is just as important as identifying what knowledge you want to share with them.
 For example, will there be a short exercise or quiz at the end of a course section?
 E-learning assessments not only give learners a chance to recap their new knowledge, but the insight into their progress also allows you to share more meaningful feedback.
 Assessments can also help measure how effective your learning content is.